neeldp/IT202-005/public_html/Project/sql/proposal.md

 ### Proposal Checklist and Evidence

 - Milestone 1
-    - [ ] User will be able to register a new account
+    - [x] User will be able to register a new account
         - 11/10/2021 https://github.com/neeldp/IT202-005/pull/30
-        - - Form Fields
+        - Form Fields
             - [x] Username, email, password, confirm password(other fields optional)
-            - [ x ] Email is required and must be validated
+            - [x] Email is required and must be validated
-            - [ x ] Username is required
+            - [x] Username is required
-            - [ x ] Confirm password’s match
+            - [x] Confirm password’s match
         - Users Table
-            - [ x ] Id, username, email, password (60 characters), created, modified
+            - [x] Id, username, email, password (60 characters), created, modified
-        - [ x ] Password must be hashed (plain text passwords will lose points)
+        - [x] Password must be hashed (plain text passwords will lose points)
-        - [ x ] Email should be unique
+        - [x] Email should be unique
-        - [ x ] Username should be unique
+        - [x] Username should be unique
-        - [ x ] System should let user know if username or email is taken and allow the user to correct the error without wiping/   clearing the form
+        - [x] System should let user know if username or email is taken and allow the user to correct the error without wiping/   clearing the form
-        - [ x ] The only fields that may be cleared are the password fields
+        - [x] The only fields that may be cleared are the password fields